SrainApp/srain/doc/commands.rst

     /kick <nick> [channel] [reason]

 Kick somebody from a channel, with optional reason.
-If ``channel`` not specified, fallback to current channel.
+If no ``channel`` is specified, it falls back to current channel.

 /mode
 -----